deffi/elastic-tables/doc/notes.md

 Next:
+  * Add Row (sequence of cells and terminator) with constructor from Line
+  * Change Table to sequence of rows
-  * Add new Filter
+  * Add new Filter (line splitter and block splitter, callback or enqueue with string)
   * Add new StreamFilter
   * Remove old classes
   * Move block_splitter and line_splitter to parser package
   * Block splitter, line splitter: consistent interface
+  * Global install stdout
+  * Create package
+  * Publish package
+  * Auto-publish via Github actions

-  * Text sources:
+Text sources:
   * Internal (\n)
   * Stdin
   * File
   * Stdin and file must use str (and text file) rather than bytes: a UTF-8 stream might contain the byte value of the line terminator

-  * Line separators:
+Line separators:
   * We need to keep the separators so we can output the original separators
   * We still have to remove the line endings for layout calculation, or the line separator after a short line would make the column longer
   * We could only split on \n and keep the line endings.
 That way, we would automatically handle \r\n.
   * Or we could split on regex \r?\n, if this gives us the line ending directly.

-  * Trailing empty lines:
+Trailing empty lines:
   * The output should match the input
   * Unterminated lines might not be complete, wait until flushed
-  * Splitting: we'll probably do it manually by appending to a buffer and finding line separators
+  Splitting: we'll probably do it manually by appending to a buffer and finding line separators
   * string.splitlines recognizes too many line endings
   * Maybe we could use StringIO.readline
-  * Global install stdout
-  * Create package
-  * Publish package
-  * Auto-publish via Github actions

 Tests:
   * Different line separators (\n, \r\n)